Temple Hall (ship)

-Temple Hall was a cargo motor ship that was built in Scotland in 1954.
+Temple Hall was a cargo motor ship that was built in Dundee,Scotland in 1954.
 She was later renamed Pantelis in 1969 and then again as Telamon in 1977.

 In 1981 Telamon sprang a leak in a storm and was beached on Lanzarote in the Canary Islands to prevent her sinking.
 A subsequent storm broke the wreck in two, and the forward part sank.

-The after part of the wreck remained above water, forming a local landmark and sea mark for more than four decades.
+The aft part of the wreck remained above water, forming a local landmark and sea mark for more than four decades.
 Work to dismantle the wreck in situ began in 2022.
+The work was indefinitely suspended in mid-2023.